top of page

 Our story

 As COVID-19 shifted delivery modes, Sazani adapted its participatory learning and action approaches for remote and hybrid engagement.
-During this time, the team launched new collaborations with the likes of the Catholic University of Valparaiso, Peterson One, and the Jordanian Hashemite Fund for Human Development (JOHUD), supporting inclusive development strategies, GESI integration, and impact-driven planning.
+During this time, the team launched new collaborations with the Catholic University of Valparaiso, ARCH Emerging Markets, and the Jordanian Hashemite Fund for Human Development (JOHUD), supporting inclusive development strategies, GESI integration, and climate finance and biodiversity co-benefits for coastal resilience.

 Sazani’s technical advisory work expanded across Europe, Africa and the Caribbean.
-Support to Akobo Minerals in Ethiopia led to the design and implementation of an award-winning sustainable natural resource management plan, while work with ARCH Emerging Markets focused on climate finance and biodiversity co-benefits for coastal resilience.
+Support to Akobo Minerals in Ethiopia led to the design and implementation of an award-winning sustainable natural resource management plan, while work with Petersons One focused on sustainable supply chains in the blue economy and with trans national companies.
 Sazani also worked with the Government of Belize and the Centre for Applied Development Studies to design an inclusive, GCF-compliant national climate fund framework.
-Strategic advisory roles extended to a mix of confidential Due Diligence reviews across Europe, Africa and North America, focusing on social performance, land use planning, and ESG due diligence.
+Strategic advisory roles extended to a mix of confidential Due Diligence reviews across Europe, Africa and North America, focusing on social performance, land use planning, and broader sustainability risks.

 This five-year period culminating in our 20th year, has marked a maturing of Sazani’s role as a connector between grassroots realities and global policy, delivering locally grounded, internationally aligned solutions in education, ESG, and climate resilience.

-2016-2020: New horizons
+2016-2020: New Horizons

-Sazani supported UNEP’s climate adaptation strategy in Sudan and continued collaborating with Swansea University through MSc and PhD researcher placements.
+We supported UNEP’s climate adaptation strategy in Sudan and continued collaborating with Swansea and Bath Universities through MSc and PhD researcher placements.
 Social performance services grew with SRK Consulting across West and Central Africa, including livelihood restoration and health impact assessments.
-Through partnerships with Avesoro Resources and Aberystwyth University, Sazani piloted a land use change app for biodiversity offsets.
-It also joined a Horizon 2020 project via SRK Exploration and developed a community engagement strategy for artisanal mining in Ethiopia.
+Through our partnership Aberystwyth University, Sazani piloted a land use change app for biodiversity offsets.
+We worked Agriteam Canada to develop a community engagement strategy and capacity building for artisanal mining in Ethiopia.
+We also joined a Horizon 2020 project via SRK Exploration culminating in a major event with the Natural History Museum and partners to launch our jointly developed Who Decides? scenario based training.

 Work with SPOC in Bulgaria expanded into multiple resilience and education initiatives.
 When COVID-19 emerged, participatory methods were adapted for digital delivery.
-A new collaboration with Satarla Risk delivered ESG risk tools and reviews, culminating in a major event with the Natural History Museum and partners to launch the jointly developed Who Decides? module on stakeholder influence in sustainable mining.
+A new collaboration with Satarla Risk delivered ESG risk tools and reviews and bespoke training on social licence to operate in mineral exploration and mining.

 2011-2015: Transformation

-Between 2011 and 2015, Sazani Associates expanded work on climate adaptation by building on the ZEET programme, partnering with 30 communities in Zanzibar to co-develop sustainable visions and local action plans.
+Between 2011 and 2015, Sazani Associates expanded work on climate adaptation by building on the ZEET programme, partnering with 35 communities in Zanzibar to co-develop sustainable visions and local action plans.
 The Healthy and Sustainable Schools programme gained international recognition, receiving the European Council North-South Centre Award.
 Cathryn was honoured by the Welsh Government for contributions to global sustainable development and joined the UNESCO Associated Schools Panel and UNESCO Committee for Wales.

 Partnership with the Development Education Research Centre deepened through global learning events in Bonn, Brussels, Lisbon, London and Swansea.
 Communications specialist Lisa Farr joined as Director, strengthening internal capacity.